Offering online, hybrid, flexible and face-to-face classes

 Office hours will be held virtually or electronically (Ex: Zoom, Teams, phone).
 Please ask your instructor how they prefer to be contacted to hold office hours.

-- Social distancing: Furniture has been rearranged or removed to promote social distancing.
-With less furniture in the Albert B. Alkek Library and common areas in buildings, additional places have been transformed so that you can study and complete online coursework while social distancing – including the LBJ Student Center Ballroom.
+- Physical distancing: Furniture has been rearranged or removed to promote physical distancing.
+With less furniture in the Albert B. Alkek Library and common areas in buildings, additional places have been transformed so that you can study and complete online coursework while physical distancing – including the LBJ Student Center Ballroom.

 - Tight spaces: The number of people allowed in enclosed spaces such as classrooms, laboratories, and elevators has been reduced by 50 percent.
 Pay attention to capacity signs placed in these areas.
 When riding an elevator, wear a mask; or better, yet, take the stairs if you are able.
 Students will be dismissed from class one row at a time to avoid crowding.
 If a classroom has two doors, one will be established as an entrance only and one as the exit only.
-Students will be asked to leave the building rather than congregate/wait inside the building.
-Students are also encouraged to “walk to the right” in building hallways, quad, and other high traffic areas.
+Students should exit the building and “walk to the right” in building hallways, quad, and other high traffic areas.
+Once outdoors, all of us should avoid crowded areas, not gather in large groups, maintain a six-foot distance, and wear face coverings when we are interacting with other people.

-Bobcats, we encourage you to stay engaged by participating in newly-modified co-curricular activities.
+We encourage you to stay engaged by participating in newly-modified co-curricular activities.
 Co-curricular activities are ones that are not part of your course work curriculum.
-Examples of co-curricular events include Common Experience, Academic Clubs, Student Diversity and Inclusion, and Student Affairs events and programming.
+Examples of co-curricular events include Common Experience, Academic Clubs, Student Diversity and Inclusion, Fraternity and Sorority events, and Student Affairs events and programming.

-- Size & Participant Limits: Event participation should be restricted to a maximum number of participants to be determined by the recommendations of state and local officials.
-Event attendance should not exceed 50 percent of the capacity of the space where the event is being held.
+- Size & Participant Limits: Outdoor event participation should be restricted to a maximum number of 10 participants.
+Indoor event attendance should not exceed 50 percent of the capacity of the space where the event is being held.
+All participants should follow physical distancing and face mask guidelines.

 - Pre-registration: Pre-registration is required for co-curricular activities, or event attendance must be recorded.
 This is intended to aid in the contact tracing process if a confirmed COVID-19 case is reported in an attendee.
 For event pre-registration and attendance, event organizers may use the Event Management computer application.
 Please contact Student Affairs Technology Services at email@example.com to access Event Management.